PiETLab/SCALP/README.md

 6. Check Raspberry Pi 2 internet connection and install required packages
   * To check your internet connection open the `Terminal` application (left upper corner) and enter the command `ping 8.8.8.8`.
 You should see the following result:
   * ![checking_internet_connection](./READMEImages/checking_internet_connection.png)
-  * After that type the following commands one at a time:
+  * After that, type the following commands in the terminal one at a time:
     * `sudo apt-get update`
     * `sudo apt-get install oracle-java8-jdk`
     * `sudo apt-get install at`